-This survey is part of a Weber Hydroelectric Project relicensing study to collect and organize information about whitewater recreation opportunities on the Weber River from near the existing Weber River recreation site, located immediately downstream of the I-84 eastbound Weber Canyon mile post 91 rest area at approximately RM 15.1, the known "put-in", to the takeout located approximately 1.9 miles downstream, on the south side of the river across from the Weber Powerhouse, at the same location as the Weber-Davis Irrigation Company's headgates and canal intake, at approximately RM 13.2.
+- Directly downstream of the Project diversion dam The put in is located near the existing Weber River recreation site, located immediately downstream of the unaffiliated I-84 eastbound Weber Canyon mile post 91 rest area at approximately RM 15.1. - the known "put-in", to tThe takeout bottom of the study reach is located approximately 1.9 miles downstream, on the south side of the river across from the Weber Powerhouse, at the across from same location as the Davis-Weber Irrigation Company's headgates and canal intake, at approximately RM 13.2.

 PacifiCorp maintains a water right of 360 cubic feet per second (cfs) from the Weber River for the purpose of power generation via the Weber Hydroelectric Project (Project).
-This study focuses on the water available in the Weber River downstream of the Project diversion (adjacent to the Weber Recreation Site), in the reach bypassed by the hydroelectric project (Figure 1).
-Since 2005, inflows of greater than 380 cfs to the Project occur approximately 31 percent of the time, or 113 days per year.
-Flows of this magnitude are likely to be encountered during the months of April-August, generally coinciding with irrigation season flows that are released upstream from Echo Reservoir.
-In addition, inflows of greater than 700 cfs occur approximately 11 percent of the time, or 40 days per year, at which time flows would be at least 340-380 cfs in the bypassed reach even with the maximum Project diversion of 320-360 cfs; these flows occur almost exclusively in May and June [Note that the USGS Gateway gage, widely used by boaters and others to determine the flow in the Project boundary, often does not accurately reflect the flow in the bypassed reach as the Gateway gage is above the Project intake which can divert a maximum of 320-360 cfs, as noted above].
+This study focuses on boating opportunities provided during across a range of different flow conditions on this reach of the Weber River.based on the water available in the Weber River downstream of the Project diversion. (adjacent to the Weber Recreation Site), in the reach bypassed by the hydroelectric project (Figure 1).
+This reach of the river is generally considered boatable with flow above XXX cfs.
+Since 2005, inflows of greater than 380 cfs to the Project study reach occur approximately 31 percent of the time, or 113 days per year.
+Flows of this magnitude are likely to be encountered during the months of April-August, generally coinciding with irrigation season flows that are released upstream from Echo Reservoir. .
+In addition, iInflows of greater than 700 cfs occur approximately 11 percent of the time, or 40 days per year, at which time flows would be at least 340-380 cfs in the bypassed reach even with the maximum Project diversion of 320-360 cfs;.
+It should be noted these flows occur almost exclusively in May and June [Note that tThe USGS Gateway gage, is widely used by boaters and others to determine the flow in the Project boundary study reach.
+Flows in the bypass reach downstream of the Project diversion are typically 300 cfs less than flows reported at #the Gateway gage (when the Project is operating, and when flows are above approximately 350cfs, as up to 320cfs can be diverted out of the bypass reach due to Project operations).
+In this survey you will rate the flows you boat in the Project bypass reach. is, often does not accurately reflect the flow in the bypassed reach as the Gateway gage is located above the Project intake which can divert a maximum of 320 360 cfs., as noted above].